foomo/gocontentful/README.md

 This generates the API in the test/testapi folder and runs a dozen unit tests to make sure everything is working correctly.

+### Caveats

+- Avoid creating content types that have field IDs equal to reserved Go words (e.g. "type").
+Gocontentful won't scan for all of them and the generated code will break.

 Public functions and methods
 ---------------------